 \subsection{Fredholm operators and relative dimension}

 Let $ T\in\mathcal{L}(E,F) $ be a bounded operator.
-If the image of $ T $ is a closed subspace, we have two Banach spaces associated to it, namely $ \ker(T) $ and $ E/\ran(T) = \coker(T) $. \begin{defn} An operator as above is said \textsl{semi-Fredholm} if either $ \ker(T) $ or $ \coker(T) $ are finite-dimensional spaces.
+If the image of $ T $ is a closed subspace, we have two Banach spaces associated with it, namely $ \ker(T) $ and $ E/\ran(T) = \coker(T) $. \begin{defn} An operator as above is said to be \textsl{semi-Fredholm} if either $ \ker(T) $ or $ \coker(T) $ is a finite-dimensional space.
 If both have finite dimension, $ T $ is called \textsl{Fredholm} and the integer